giuseppeg/flight-modal/README.md

 ### Events
 * `uiModalShown` fired when a modal is shown.
 The `eventData` object contains the modal id.
-* `uiModalHided` fired when a modal is hided.
+* `uiModalHidden` fired when a modal is hidden.
 The `eventData` object contains the modal id.
 * `uiModalFullScreenEnabled` fired when a modal goes in fullscreen mode.
 The `eventData` object contains the modal id.
 * `uiModalFullscreenDisabled` fired when a modal exits the fullscreen mode.
 The `eventData` object contains the modal id.
 * `uiModalRequested` when fired opens all the modal dialogs in the page.
 Pass an id with the `eventData` object to open a specific modal eg. `this.trigger(document, 'uiModalRequested', { id: 'myModal'} )`